kerilsen/readme-generator/README.md

 Save the package to your local machine then navigate to the directory from your terminal.
   In your terminal window:
   * npm init -y
-  * npm install inquirer
+  * npm i inquirer@8.2.4
   * npm start
   Then simply respond to the prompts until a README is generated.

   ## Usage

-  A walkthrough video is provided here to demonstrate functionality: https://drive.google.com/file/d/1wbb8G5SLfiaRg6jjEyicdIT7rDeZ0k0x/view
+  A walkthrough video is provided here to demonstrate functionality: [Video](https://drive.google.com/file/d/1wbb8G5SLfiaRg6jjEyicdIT7rDeZ0k0x/view).

   A sample generated README file is provided [here](./assets/sample/README.md).